 HR - Maintain Workforce - Transfers

-Employees can move to different jobs, without a break in service, within an institution or to a different institution entirely and the Action used in HRS is Transfer.
-Transferring employees to a different institution will require coordination between the two institutions losing/gaining the employee.
-Specific inquiries will need to be made when a person resigns to determine if a person is really transferring to a different position or institution.
-Benefits, Absence and Pay can be negatively affected in the cases where a person is inadvertently terminated when a transfer is the correct action.
-This document describes how to transfer an Employee within the UW system.
+Employees can move to different jobs without a break in service, within an institution or to a different institution entirely, and the Action used in HRS is Transfer.
+Transferring employees to a different institution will require coordination between the two institutions involved.
+Specific inquiries need to be made when a person resigns to determine if a person is actually transferring to a different position or institution.
+Benefits, absences and pay can be negatively affected in the cases where a person is inadvertently terminated when a Transfer is the correct action.
+This document describes how to transfer an employee within the UW system.

 Hire: First time employee is added to HRS or when adding an additional job for employee.

 Transfer: Used when individual is UW system employee and takes another job within UW System.
 Could be at any institution.

 Rehire: Used when an employee has a termination row.
 Could be for concurrent job; could be gone and come back.

 - Navigation: Workforce Administration > Job Information > Job Data